 St George's Day at Leadenhall Market

-This ornate market in the Square Mile goes all out for St George's Day, with Morris Men performing from 1.30pm, along with a brass quartet.
+This ornate market in the Square Mile usually goes all out for St George's Day, with Morris Men performing from 1.30pm, along with a brass quartet.
 Some of the stalls and shops have events going on too.
+Keep an eye on the website for 2020 events

 St George's Day at the Museum of Childhood

-A music hall choir, Punch & Judy shows, folk music and a brass ensemble are just some of the entertainment at the Museum of Childhood's St George's Day festival on Saturday 27 April.
+A lively ceilidh and maypole dancing are just some of the entertainment at the Museum of Childhood's St George's Day festival on Sunday 19 April.
 As well as marking the patron saint's day, the event celebrates English traditions, and the diversity of people who live in London.
+It's one of your last chances to visit the museum before it closes for two years.